Gromo: Origins and Middleages

-Condemnation to the mines that is how Pliny the Elder (23–79 aD) in its Natural History called the first Christians condemned by the Romans to quarry metals in the mines of the Seriana Valley.
-This and some traces on weapons and corks witness the presence of inhabitants on the territory up to the Roman period, as well the area was a shelter for the first Italians from the Barbaric invasions.
+In Natural History, Pliny the Elder (23–79 AD) wrote of the first Christians condemned by the Romans to quarry metals in the mines of the Seriana Valley, a punishment known as Condemnation to the mines.
+This and some traces on weapons and corks demonstrate the presence of inhabitants on the territory up to the Roman period.
+The area was a shelter for the first Italians from the Barbaric invasions.

 In 774 the king of the Franks, Charlemagne, gifted Saint Martin of Tours’ monastery and the one of Saint Denis de Paris with the territories of the upper Seriana Valley.
 Then in 1026 the Bergamo's episcopate with the bishop Ambrogio II took the property in exchange with other properties, keeping for himself the rights on the revenues from quarry and working of iron and silver present within the valley, so began a period of hard disagreements between the laic power, represented by the feudatarian and the ecclesiastic one, represented by the bishop.
 The first documents about the existence of the village date back to that period too: for the first time the expressions ``vallis Ardexie seu Grumi” or “curia Ardesii er Grummi”, as to point out Ardesio and Gromo as those areas that will be turned into comuni rurali.

 In 1179 Bishop Guala from Bergamo, allowed the use of the goods of the upper Seriana Valley to the families provided that they were willing to pay 200 lire, the community was represented only by consuls including Cremonese de Cromo, even if the territory of Gromo was still part of the Aresio valley.
 By the way, it starts the formation of the Gromo county that in the 13th century seems to be autonomous.

 The upper Seriana Valley became property of some families, of the civitas, Valbondione belonged to the Colleoni's, Valgoglio was property of the Dalla Crotta's while Gromo was owned by the Rivola, but the concessions were highly questioned by the different following Bishops up to 1219 when the Bishop Giovanni Tornielli threaten to excommunicate those who would not give them to the church of Bergamo, causing many controversies between the municipality of Bergamo and the episcopacy that will be represented in the next years by the bishop Guala di Brescia.
 The Rivola family who quarried silver to forge coins in the first mint of Bergamo, gave up the territories to the bishop; it dates back to March 1214 an act drafted in the episcopal palace where Mazzocco di Rivola and his son Olcino, sell to the bishop Giovanni Tornielli the property of their silver mine.

 Gromo became an autonomous village as rural vicinia in the first half of the 13th century, and the first proper statute was written in 1238 in the garden of the Church of Saint James and Saint Vincent of Betuno di Gromo by 12 accountants and 4 notaries who gave it to the podestà Nantelmo da Crema.